kylesadler/Python-Email-Client/README.md

-# AT-Email-Alerts
+# Python-Email-Client

-This repository contains code for automatically sending emails about newly scraped farms.
-Each person on the alert list is subscribed to a list of sites.
-When new properties are listed on these sites, the person is notified.
+This repository contains code for automatically sending emails using Outlook or Gmail.

-To run, the environment variables `ALERT_USERNAME` and `ALERT_PASSWORD` need to be set.
-The alert email address is `acretrader.alerts@gmail.com`.
+To run, the environment variables `USERNAME` and `PASSWORD` should be set.
+Modify `send.py` to configure.